 Non-Overnight Meals: Meal expenses incurred while traveling within Oregon or outside of Oregon for only one day, without staying overnight, are taxable if reimbursed.
 These expenses should be recorded with other travel expenses on the same voucher and reimbursed through Payroll.
 Meal expenses for same day travel are not normally appropriate unless the reason for travel does not allow time for the employee to get a meal.
-Generally speaking, coffee on the way to a business meeting or snacks would not be appropriate expenditures of NCPHD funds.
+Generally speaking, coffee on the way to a business meeting or snacks would not be appropriate expenditures of North Central Public Health District funds.

-Some examples of actual and reasonable business-related expenses that North Central Public Health District will reimburse/pay for are:
+Some examples of actual and reasonable business-related expenses that the North Central Public Health District will reimburse/pay for are: